stevenhelms/stevenhelms/README.md

 I've been programming since 1988 so rather than list out the dozens of languages I've used, I currently use:

-- Python - data engineering, backend calculations.
+- Python - data analysis, machine learning, backend APIs.
+- JavaScript/React - frontend tools and dashboards.

 I'm not in this space often in my current role, but still get to contribute on occasion.